creativetechnologylab/OpenGL-C-Teaching-Resource/GLFW_Setup.md

 2. Add the library directory to your linker's library directories.
 3. Link against `glfw3.lib` (for Windows).

-   For a detailed video tutorial on how to link libraries in Visual Studio 2019 or above, please watch [this video](https://www.youtube.com/watch?v=r_wf9xphKyg).
+   For a detailed video tutorial on how to link libraries in Visual Studio 2019 or above, please refer to this [official Microsoft video](#) (Link TBD).

 ### Step 5: Use GLFW in Your Code